 Missy was born in 2004 and was closely related to my older border collie Twiggy, but they were nothing like each other.
 Missy has had issues with gunshot and other sharp noises, reactiveness to people and other dogs and other issues with insecurity.
 She did get much better and did well in trials with me.
 She competed at the highest level in FCI obedience and qualified for the Norwegian Championships final in 2008 and was an obedience trial champion.
 She has also won the only tracking trial she has entered, shown off her freestyle skills on national television and done a few competitions in agility, where she earned one leg in jumpers.
 Missy is unfortunately not still with us.

 Squid is a border collie born in 2008.
 She is outgoing, fast and fun.
-Squid does herding, agility and obedience.
-She has done well in herding trials and is an Obedience Trial Champion (FCI).
+Squid has done herding, agility and obedience.
+She is an Obedience Trial Champion (FCI).
 Right now, we’re mostly doing agility in class 3, and Squid is a champion in both jumpers and standard agility.
 Squid represented Sweden at European Open in 2012 and 2014, and at the WAO 2016.
-Squid has had two litters of puppies.
+Squid has had three litters of puppies and is still winning agility trials at nine years old.

 Epic was born in August of 2010.
 Epic is from our first litter (same mother as Squid) and he is really everything I wanted and more.
-He has passed the swedish herding test and has good results from novice trials in herding.
-He is also competing in agility and jumping class 3.
+He has passed the Swedish herding test and has competed in open trials.
+He is also competing in agility and jumping class 3, where he is champion of both jumping and agility.
+He has represented Sweden at the European Open and the Nordic Championships, and also qualified and ran clean in EO team finals and Norwegian Open finals.

 Epic is the father of Bud, born in December of 2015.
-Bud is still young, and we’re working on foundations for herding, agility, tricks and obedience.
+Bud is Swedish Agility Champion and has passed the Swedish herding test.

 Thomas works as a dog trainer with me and he’s also finished a masters degree in ethology (the study of animal behavior).
-Thomas has worked with dalmatians, a rottweiler, three German pointers and an English setter before, but he currently trains border collies, working cocker spaniels and a German wire-haired pointer.
+Thomas has worked with dalmatians, a rottweiler, and an English setter before, but he currently trains border collies, working cocker spaniels and German wire-haired pointers.
 Thomas does mostly herding and field training at the moment, but has also successfully competed in obedience and search and rescue.

 Both of us started out as clicker trainers with Morten and Cecilie of Canis.
 Since then, we have evolved our own style of training, heavily influenced by both Canis and Susan Garrett of Say Yes Dog Training in Canada.
 We run our own dog training school where we specialize in clicker training for dog sports.
 We offer some classes in obedience and agility at home and are often invited to clubs and schools both in Sweden and abroad, to teach clicker training.